Well b’gosh and begorrah, 'tis almost our national holiday in Ireland and sure top of the morning to you while we're at it.

 Okay, we'll stop now, but unfortunately the likes of above is just one way our lovely Irish brogue has been butchered over the years.
 We do understand it's a difficult accent to master, but if you can't do it, please don't try.
 Or better yet, directors out there, just give the role to a legit Irish person.

-Down the years we've had some doozies too - we're pretty sure a lot of the below actor's voice coaches were Irish dancing leprechaun's they found under a potato somewhere.
+Down the years we've had some doozies too - we're pretty sure a lot of the below actor's voice coaches must have been Irish dancing leprechaun's they found under a potato somewhere.

 Sure all Joseph wanted was a piece of land all of his own with his lovely Shannon, to be sure.

 The most cliched Irish movie to ever hit the big screen, bar none.
 In fact Darby O'Gill and the Little People is essentially the barometer used for just how stereotypically Irish something is.
-Helping with this definition is the brogue of one Sean Connery.
-Head to the 50 second mark below for peak-Oirishness.
+Helping with this definition is the brogue of one Sean Connery who really hits peak-Oirishness in the clip below.

 We had almost forgotten Kate Hudson had ever even tried an Irish accent, and we wish it had stayed that way.